AMI Overview

 • clear_directive - drop the current directive entirely.

-• resume_directive - pick up a stopped directive from where it left off.
+• activate - resume a stopped directive from where it left off.

 POST /v1/devices/{code} 200 OK